deeplook/mcinstall/README.rst

 support ARM6 and ARM7 on the Raspberry Pi via `Berryconda
 <https://github.com/jjhelmus/berryconda/releases>`_ (sadly no longer maintained).

-This script has no external dependencies, but expects to be run with Python 3.6+.
+This script has no external dependencies, but expects to be run with Python 3.5+, 3.5 only because this is likely still the prevalent Python 3 version on Rasbian.

 N.B.
 This project is often updated online which is why its git history might look strange...